Definition of Apostrophe

 Saucy pedantic wretch,”

 The poet addresses the sun in an informal and colloquial way as if it were a real human being.
-He asks the sun in a rudely that why he appeared and spoiled the good time he was having with his beloved.
+He asks the Sun in a rude way why the Sun appeared and spoiled the good time he was having with his beloved.

 “Welcome, O life!
 I go to encounter for the millionth time the reality of experience and to forge in the smithy of my soul the uncreated conscience of my race.”

-A character talks to life which is an imaginary idea possible only in literature.
+Being able to talk to something abstract like life is possible only in literature.

 “O stranger of the future!